-‘Bachelor In Paradise’ Update: Amanda Stanton Dishes About Her Break Up With Robby Hayes
+‘Bachelor In Paradise’ Update: Amanda Stanton Dishes About Her Breakup With Robby Hayes

 She says that Robby was interested in her as his girlfriend and she agreed to give it a go.
 Besides, she wasn’t interested in dating anybody else and she felt chemistry with him.
 The 27-year-old shares that the two differed on what a relationship should be.
 Amanda admits she puts all of her effort into a romance and likes it when the phone calls are answered and checking in to see how things are going is reciprocated.
 Stanton shares that when she saw photos of Robby with another woman recently, it became “too much.”

-What about claims fellow Bachelor in Paradise contestants made about Amanda Stanton and Robby Hayes being together?
+What about claims that fellow Bachelor in Paradise contestants made about Amanda Stanton and Robby Hayes being together?
 When Vinny Ventiera and Daniel Macguire saw photos of Amanda and Robby together, they thought it was a bogus relationship.
 Vinny openly said it was probably to get more Instagram followers.
 Daniel surmised that it may have all been for fame since people act differently off-screen than they do while cameras are rolling.
 Amanda, however, denies her relationship with Robby was for any of those reasons.
 She claims that she’d never fake a relationship for the sake of fame and that what she had with Robby was a “real relationship.”
 Stanton continues that she’s “not sure” if Robby tried to make it work, but she certainly did.

 Why #BiP‘s Amanda Stanton Broke Up with Robby Hayes: ‘All He Wanted to do Is Party’ https://t.co/WTJR9vDR38